-Sheep members will be limited to two entries in each individual class.
+1st year sheep members will be limited to two entries in each individual class.
+Those who have shown at least 1 yr can show 4 market lambs.
 All animals showing in breeding classes must be purebred.
-All pens must be cleaned by 10:00 a.m. on Sunday after fair.
+All pens must be cleaned by 10:00 am on Sunday after fair.
 Animals are to be owned by exhibitor by May 15 prior to fair.
 All market and breed lambs must have a USDA scrapie tag before coming to the fair.
 Members must have all market lambs that will be going to the Kalamazoo County Fair tagged with Kalamazoo County I.D. by the superintendents.
+Ram lambs must be castrated by the tagging date.
 Weigh in and tagging is mandatory and will be held on the first Saturday of June in the arena at the Kalamazoo County Fairgrounds.
 Please check the MSU Extension Kalamazoo County 4-H Newsletter for specific times.